RafaGonzalezDev/youtube-transcript-cli/README.md

 - Extracts YouTube video ID from any URL format
 - Downloads transcript in the specified language
-- Formats transcript with timestamps and saves it to a .md file
+- Formats transcript and saves it to a .md file

 ## Requirements